-This discussion paper has identified some of the opportunities open to service providers as the nbn network replaces legacy services and networks, and in particular, it has sought to convey the issues service providers will encounter retailing nbn network based services, interfacing to systems of a wholesale provider and nbn co simultaneously while educating and marketing to its customers and managing their migration to nbn network based services.
+This discussion paper has identified some of the opportunities open to service providers as the NBN replaces legacy services and networks, and in particular, it has sought to convey the issues service providers will encounter retailing NBNbased services, interfacing to systems of a wholesale provider and NBN Co simultaneously while educating and marketing to its customers and managing their migration to NBN-based services.

 All these challenges will be considerable and will require focus, dedication and discipline on the part of service providers and their wholesale providers.

-But in addition to all this, if service providers are to succeed they must make sure they keep focus on the end goal of nbn co: to provide better and faster broadband services to all Australian homes and businesses.
+But in addition to all this, if service providers are to succeed they must make sure they keep focus on the end goal of the NBN: to provide better and faster broadband services to all Australian homes and businesses.

-As Ian Underwood says, Telstra Wholesale is well placed to make the transition to the nbn network smooth and problem free - for service providers and for their customers.
+As Graham Bate says, Telstra Wholesale is well placed to make the transition to the NBN smooth and problem free - for service providers and for their customers.